Stay Informed!

 “I took that as a sign,” he says.
 “I’ve got to live my life the way I want to do it.
 I was given that chance.”

-“I got scared,” he said.
+“I got scared,” he says.
 “But it’s been four years and my last scan was clear.
 I like to say I beat it.”

 Now, he’s down to yearly scans.